aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/comment/_index.md

 ### getThreadedComments() {#getThreadedComments--}

+<b>@deprecated.</b> Please use the 'threadedComments' property instead.
 Gets the list of threaded comments;

 ```javascript
 getThreadedComments() : ThreadedCommentCollection;